ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ## Step 6: Recreate replica file shares (if applicable)
 {: #fs-migrate-recreate-replica}

-If you deleted a replica file share in Step 3, you can now recreate it with the updated security group access control mode.
+If you deleted a replica file share in Step 3, you can now re-create it with the updated security group access control mode.
 The new replica file share inherits the security group access control mode from the source file share.

 If you did not have a replica file share, skip this step and proceed to [Step 7: Mount the file share on compute hosts](#fs-migrate-remount).
 {: tip}